State Guide

 Pass city fire inspection and add the city-level mobile vendor permit

 Trucks with cooking equipment or propane tanks need a fire department inspection — Cleveland requires a Certificate of Qualification from the Cleveland Division of Fire ($100), Cincinnati requires a Fire Department permit at $200 per unit, Columbus's Fire Code Enforcement Office handles food truck fire inspections separately.
-Most large Ohio cities also require a city-issued mobile vendor business license on top of the county MFSO: Columbus's Mobile Food Vendor permit ($200), Cleveland's Food Truck/Trailer/Cart Permit ($100, expires April 15), and Cincinnati's separate permit packet through ezTrak.
+Most large Ohio cities also require a city-issued mobile vendor business license on top of the county MFSO: Columbus's Mobile Food Vendor permit ($230: $50 application + $180 license), Cleveland's mobile licence through the city health department ($428 high-risk, $228 low-risk, applications 1 February to 1 March), and Cincinnati's separate permit packet through ezTrak.

 Budget Planning